Go back to Blogs

 How to Communicate After Divorce

 Your marital union may be over, but you remain mom and dad.
 Having two loving parents who are actively involved in the lives of their children is what research shows is best for kids, no matter what the marital status of their parents.

 Shared parenting, or co-parenting, has been linked to better outcomes for children of all ages, across a wide range of emotional, behavioral and physical health measures, according to findings published

 by Linda Nielsen, a Wake Forest University professor.

-, you will most likely still be joined together when it comes to the raising of your children, so here are a few tips to help you navigate this new relationship with your former spouse.
+, you will most likely still be joined together when it comes to the raising of your children, so here are a few tips to help you navigate this new relationship.

 This new relationship between you and your ex is about your children, not one another.

 It no longer matters why the marriage didn’t work or whose fault it was.
 What is important now is making sure the needs of your children are met, and to do that you must set a healthy example of how a respectful relationship should work.

 Agree with your ex that disparaging one another in front of the kids or allowing the kids to speak disrespectfully about either parent is strictly forbidden.
-Never, ever force your children to choose sides when there is a disagreement and do not use your children as messengers between you and your former spouse.
+Most importantly, it is important to keep children out of disagreements and avoid using your children as messengers between you and your co-parent.

-You are co-parenting to provide your children with the stability and support of two loving parents.
-You can’t be working at cross-purposes with your ex, trying to outshine he or she as the cool parent or the responsible parent.
+You are co-parenting to provide your children with stability and support.
+You can’t be working at cross-purposes with your ex, trying to outshine them as the cool or the responsible parent.